MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-2007-end-of-support.md

 Your installation of Exchange 2007 will continue to run after this date.
 However, because of the changes listed above, we strongly recommend that you migrate from Exchange 2007 as soon as possible.

-For more information about Office 2007 servers nearing the end of support, see [Plan your upgrade for your Office 2007 servers](https://support.office.com/article/4e5eab5f-05db-4627-9e17-421a6bf89606).
+For more information about Office 2007 servers nearing the end of support, see [Plan your upgrade from Office 2007 servers and products](upgrade-from-office-2007-servers-and-products.md).

 ## What are my options?